 MDMA enhances the activity of three brain chemicals, namely:

 In addition, it also causes nausea, sweating, chills, blurred vision, involuntary teeth clenching, and muscle cramping.
 The effects of MDMA last from 3 to 6 hours.
 Some users take a second dose when the effects start wearing off.
 Moderate intake of the drug leads to the following changes over the course of a week:

 Some of these effects may also be caused due to the combined intake of MDMA with other drugs like marijuana.
 MDMA can increase the body temperature because of which the organs like heart, kidney and liver may fail.
 Further, since MDMA can lead to trust and hence intimacy issues, its use with drugs like sildenafil (Viagra®) can cause unsafe sexual practices leading to transmitting and contracting of sexually transmitted diseases (STDs) like hepatitis and HIV/AIDS.

 Getting substance abuse treatment for ecstasy addiction is important as it can affect the professional as well as personal life of a person, if delayed or left untreated.
-At Invictus Health Group, we have a skilled team of professionals dealing with this type of addiction.
+At Invictus Health Group, we have partnered with centers that have skilled teams of professionals dealing with this type of addiction.

 The substance abuse treatment commences with a detox and also has brain training and restoration components.
-Our rehabilitation programs use medically assisted detox, combined with medications and alternative and experiential therapies like cognitive behavioral therapy (CBT) to help the patients achieve long-term drug recovery.
+Their rehabilitation programs use medically-assisted detox, combined with medications and alternative and experiential therapies like cognitive behavioral therapy (CBT) to help the patients achieve long-term drug recovery.

-For more information about our ecstasy addiction treatment program, call our 24/7 helpline 866-548-0190.
+For more information about ecstasy addiction treatment programs, call our 24/7 helpline 866-548-0190.
 You can chat online with a representative for further assistance.